Digital Transformation is key to getting Data insights for deeper Retail Penetration.

 In an HBR article, a Mckinsey partner shared 5 questions that the top management of FMCG companies should ask themselves before going digital.
 These five questions urge companies to look within themselves and figure –

-Each question helps in setting the company’s long term vision right.
+Each question helps in setting the company’s long-term vision right.

 When the top management is aware of the scope of transformation, only then can sales teams be directed in the right direction.
-Many feel digital transformation cuts down cost and increases efficiency.
+Many feel digital transformation cuts down costs and increases efficiency.
 And while both are true, a retail transformation has also proven to increase revenue streams for brands.